top of page

 Are you planning an office fit out or refurbishment, and wondering whether paid or pitch office design is the best model for your project?
 Perhaps a design & build company has suggested paid design to you, and you want to know what the benefits and drawbacks are.

-At Zentura, we regularly speak to companies who are interested in the paid office design project model, but aren't sure if it's right for them.
-In this article, we’ll explain the differences between paid and pitch office design.
-We'll also walk you through 5 of the key pros and cons, and help you decide which model is appropriate for you.
+At Zentura, we regularly speak to companies who are interested in the paid office design project model but aren't sure if it's right for them.
+It's a new concept in the industry, and few of the best office fit out companies offer it.

 What Is The Difference Between Paid & Pitch Office Design?